 • Are there scholarships or other financial benefits?

 Yes!
 Most of our students receive financial assistance and while many begin without a scholarship, they often earn one later.
 One of the perks of AFROTC is that students under 30 will earn $9k per semester from the Air Force to put towards tuition when they reach their junior year.
 In addition, you will receive a $300-$500 monthly cash stipend, and a $900 annual book stipend.
 Furthermore, all juniors and seniors who attend MC and earn the partial scholarship will have the remainder of their tuition paid for.
-In addition, Manhattan College students who receive the full AFROTC scholarship (only applicable to high school seniors) can have their housing paid for by the school.
+In addition, Manhattan University students who receive the full AFROTC scholarship (only applicable to high school seniors) can have their housing paid for by the school.
 Visit www.afrotc.com and see the scholarships page for more information.

 • What is an example of a typical Friday Schedule?

 All of our training sessions take place on Fridays.
-Students must make every effort to arrange their academic schedules to be completely open on Fridays, studying their academic majors from Monday through Thursday, so they can be on the Manhattan College campus for the entire day on Friday.
+Students must make every effort to arrange their academic schedules to be completely open on Fridays, studying their academic majors from Monday through Thursday, so they can be on the Manhattan University campus for the entire day on Friday.
 Mandatory activities start between 7:30 and 9:30 AM and end by 5:30 PM.
 Most students stay later to participate in extracurricular activities, seek additional training and mentorship, or simply get together for dinner or other morale-boosting events.

 • Will I have to go to boot camp?